A fabulous itinerary taking in elephants in Udawalawe National Park, leopards in Yala National Park, and blue whales off Sri Lanka's south coast.

 Day3: Full day jeep safari in Udawalawe National Park

-Transfer to Yala National Park, Sri Lanka’s oldest wildlife reserve, famous for it’s leopards – some of the largest and most visible individuals.
-On morning and evening vehicle safaris you may also see elephant, sloth bear, sambar, chital, wild boar, ruddy mongoose, black-naped hare, marsh mugger crocodile and several civet species.
+Today, you explore Sri Lanka’s oldest wildlife reserve - Yala National Park - which is famous for its leopards, some of the largest and most visible individuals.
+On your full-day jeep safari you may also see elephant, sloth bear, sambar, chital, wild boar, ruddy mongoose, black-naped hare, marsh mugger crocodile and several civet species.